Rent when you grow

 Using Vast.ai without a reliability filter.
 The marketplace includes hosts with months of uptime and hosts that disappear mid-job.
 Always filter

-reliability>0.9(or higher) before renting. -
+reliability>0.9or higher before renting. -

 -